top of page

 -

-How long is my wind mitigation inspection valid for?Wind mitigation inspections in Florida are valid for five years.
-When you think about it, you pay for the inspection up front, but you save money on your home insurance premium every year for five years provided that no material changes have been made to the structure.
+How long is my wind mitigation inspection valid for?The wind mitigation report is valid for five (5) years.
+When you think about it, you pay for the wind mitigation inspection up front, but you save money on your homeowner's insurance premium every year for five years.
+This windstorm mitigation inspection is well worth it!
+If major home improvements or upgrades have been made to the home's structure within those 5 years, it is recommended that you perform this inspection again, since additional discounts may apply.

 -